codingfishman/react-scroll-pagination/README.md

 ```

 ## Basic Usage
-The code below demonstarted the basic use case with the component, we need to specify both `fetchFunc` and `totalPages` at least.
+The code below demonstarted the basic use case with the component, we need to specify the `fetchFunc` at least so it can help to fetch the next page.

 ```js
 import ReactScrollPagination from 'react-scroll-pagination'